-The results from the above steps were used to calculate the required BAL in accordance with Method 2 of AS 3959 - 2009.
+The results from the above steps were used to calculate the required BAL in accordance with both Method 1 and Method 2 of AS 3959 - 2009.
 Method 2 provides for a site specific and accurate determination of the hypothetical radiant heat flux levels a bushfire could be expected to generate under certain environmental conditions.
 Assessment Method 2 is an approved methodology for bushfire risk assessment as per AS3959 - 2009.

-The results from this bush fire attack assessment are detailed below in Table 4-1- Bushfire Attack Level (BAL) Assessment and Figure 4-1 Bushfire Attack Level Map refer to Appendix B for Bushfire Attack Calculations.
+The results from this bush fire attack assessment are detailed below in Table 4-1- Bushfire Attack Level (BAL) Assessment and Figure 4-1 Bushfire Attack Level Map refer to Appendix B for Bushfire Attack Calculations used for the Open Forest to the west of the site.

-Lot Number Vegetation Type within 100m & Direction from future dwellings Average Slope of Land (degrees) Separation Distance from Identified Vegetation Bushfire Attack Level (BAL) Construction Section Open Forest to Forest to Downslope 6 35-47m BAL-29 Sect 3 & 7 of AS3959 and Sect A3.7 of PBP Addendum Appendix 3 Lot 101 the west degrees 47 - 63m BAL-19 Sect 3 & 6 of AS3959 and Sect A3.7 of PBP Addendum Appendix 3
+Vegetation Type within 100m & Direction from future dwellings Average Slope of Land (degrees) Separation Distance from Identified Vegetation Bushfire Attack Level (BAL) Construction Section Assessment method Woodland to the north within the Downslope 6 degrees 26-37m BAL-29 Sect 3 & 6 of AS3959 and Sect A3.7 of PBP Addendum Appendix 3 Method 1 of AS 3959 - 2009 Retirement Village 37-50m BAL-19 Sect 3 & 6 of AS3959 and Sect A3.7 of PBP Addendum Method 1 of AS 3959 - 2009